GabbyJ/Python/README.md

 <p>YAYYYYY!!!!
 I figured out the repeating loop situation!
 I found the pattern of what changed when I changed little parts of the code and figured out it was simply adding a break and removing an indent.
 Those dang indents lol.
 I feel the quiz is pretty complete.
 I've sent it to some friends to help me test, so we'll see what they come back with.</p>
 <p>This satisfying feeling of creating something from nothing is just great!</p>
 <p>Probably going to start something new tomorrow.
 Or work on improving one of my earlier basic projects.
 We'll see!</p>
+<p>Update: Added a blocking loop to not allow only blanks, spaces, or numbers.
+An answer must be given.
+NOW I think it's finished.</p>